pangqiao/study/Virtualization/9. Tools/MyVm.md

 A view-only password is not used
 ```

+tigervncserver -geometry 1280x1024 -localhost no

+vncserver -localhost no -geometry 1280x720 :1

 tigervncserver -geometry 1280x1024 -localhost no -xstartup /usr/bin/xterm

 tigervncserver -xstartup /usr/bin/mate-session -geometry 800x600 -localhost no